 Buy Tickets for Schloss Herrenchiemsee Castle in Bavaria

-Many, if not most, visitors see only the Neues Schloss and adjacent King Ludwig II Museum.
+Many, if not most, visitors see only the Neues Schloss and the adjacent King Ludwig II Museum.
 The following ticket offers are available:

 - The Gesamtkarte Insel (Combination Ticket) gives admission to the Neues Schloss Herrenchiemsee, King Ludwig II Museum, as well as the museum and galleries in the Augustinian Monastery (Altes Schloss).
 This ticket is €10 and valid for six months — only the Schloss must be seen on the guided tour of the day of purchase.